 Early morning arrives at the Dhaka river port and disembark & transfer you to the hotel for fresh up.
 At around noon we will drive to Old capital sonargaon and visit -

-- Jamdani weaving village: Jamdani weaving the most decorative extensive work in craft.
+- Jamdani weaving village: Jamdani weaving is the most decorative extensive work in craft.
 It takes 15 days to make a 7 feet sari and it’s all handmade.
-The workers create each sari with own designs.
+The workers create each sari with their own designs.
 We will visit the village and see the work. you can also do shopping here

 - Shopping in Dhaka: Dhaka is a fun city for shopping.
-All the international brands clothing you get at a very cheap rate.
-We will take you all the small and big markets; handicraft shops etc. please note that: shopping is an optional tour if you like we will take you!
+All the international brands of clothing you get at a very cheap rate.
+We will take you to all the small and big markets; handicraft shops etc. please note that: shopping is an optional tour if you like we will take you!